Uncertainty-Aware Capacity Allocation in Flow-Based Market Coupling: Model Formulation

-We model the uncertain injection from \gls{res} generators as $r_t(\omega) = r_t + \omega_t$, where $\omega_t$ is a zero-mean random vector that captures the forecast error of renewable generation $r_t$.
-We assume that the distribution can be modeled as a normal distribution such that $\omega_t\sim N(0,\Sigma_t)$, where $\Sigma_t$ denotes the covariance matrix of $\omega_t$.
-Following the empirical results of \citet{dvorkin_uncertainty_2016}, we will rely on the assumption that $\omega_t$ is normally distributed for the remainder of this paper, but note that the proposed approach can be modified to accommodate different distributional assumptions, see e.g., \citet{roald_security_2015,dvorkin_chanceconstrained_2020}.
-Next, we realize that, because the basecase and day-ahead markets are cleared based on forecast $r_t$, error $\omega_t$ creates a system imbalance and assume that the systems reaction to this imbalance can be anticipated.
-Similar to how \glspl{gsk} capture the estimated distribution of $\Delta np$ to all generators, we introduce vector of control participation factors $\alpha_t$ that maps the reaction of generators to imbalance $\omega_t$ as:
+We model the uncertain injection from \gls{res} generators as $\bm{r}_t(\omega) = \bm{r}_t + \bm{\omega}_t$, where $\bm{\omega}_t$ is a zero-mean random vector that captures the forecast error of expected renewable generation $\bm{r}_t$.
+We assume that the distribution of $\bm{\omega}_t$ can be modeled as a normal distribution such that $\bm{\omega}_t\sim \mathcal{N}(\bm{0},\bm{\Sigma}_t)$, where $\bm{\Sigma}_t$ denotes the covariance matrix of $\bm{\omega}_t$.
+Empirical results in \cite{dvorkin_uncertainty_2016} have shown that RES \textit{forecast errors} can indeed be well modeled using suitably parametrized normal distributions and we will follow this assumption in this paper.
+However, as outlined in Remark~\ref{rem:dist_mod} below, the proposed approach can accommodate more relaxed distributional assumptions using the approaches discussed in \cite{roald_security_2015,dvorkin_chanceconstrained_2020}

+Next, because the basecase and day-ahead markets are cleared based on forecast $\bm{r}_t$, error $\bm{\omega}_t$ will create a system imbalance.
+We assume that the control policy to restore system balance can be anticipated using the following model.
+Similar to how \glspl{gsk} capture the estimated distribution of $\Delta\!\NPvec_t$ among all generators, we introduce vector of balancing participation factors $\bm{\alpha}_t$ that define the balancing control effort of generators as a response to imbalance $\bm{\omega}_t$ as:

-Since $\omega_t$ and, thus, $G_t(\omega_t)$ are random variables, we first formulate the zonal \gls{ed} as a probabilistic problem
+Since $\bm{\omega}_t$ and, thus, $\bm{G}_t(\bm{\omega}_t)$ are random variables, we first formulate the zonal \gls{ed} as a probabilistic problem \allowdisplaybreaks